odea-project/qAlgorithms/report/report.md

 A test dataset with 261 centroids took 98 subsets in m/z total to identify one bin with ten members.

+The critical value, before normalisation, is calculated often and repeaqtedly for the same binsize.
+Including it as a table would likely save some time during the calculations.

 **Feature Additions**
 While the algorithm works well for LC-MS data, MS^2 datasets can only be binned according to the precursor ion.
 An additional method to subset